wasabipesto/valinor/README.md

 Note: you cannot run `filebrowser config` or similar commands while filebrowser is [running in docker](https://github.com/filebrowser/filebrowser/issues/1036), even with `docker exec`.
 In order to do things like set up proxy auth, you must do the following:
 1. Stop the running container with `docker stop filebrowser`
 2. Add/Uncomment the line in the relevant docker-compose.yml that specifies `entrypoint: /bin/sh`
-3. Run `docker-compose run filebrowser` and wait for it to drop you into the shell
+3. Run `docker compose run filebrowser` and wait for it to drop you into the shell
 4. Run whatever command you want, like `./filebrowser config set --auth.method=proxy --auth.header=Remote-User`
 5. Exit the conatiner and uncomment/remove the entrypoint line in your docker-compose.